Does a Freelancer have to Incorporate?

 It’s a tough question — and one that is often fraught with misunderstanding.
 The fact is, 70% of businesses in the United States are registered as sole proprietorships, which suggests that few freelancers see much benefit to incorporating.

 Then again, because incorporating is such a complex process, it is very easy to overlook some of the hidden benefits.
-From taxes and liability protection to health insurance discounts, you might find that incorporating is the way to go.
+From taxes and liability protection to health insurance discounts, (not to mention invoicing) you might find that incorporating is the way to go.
 Let’s take a look at what it means to incorporate, and how it may or may not benefit your freelance business.

 How Does Incorporation Work for Self Employment?

 If you’re a freelancer, you are most likely operating as a sole proprietorship.
 This is the default business structure that most self-employed workers fall under.
 You don’t have to formally register as a sole proprietorship — all it means is that you must file a Schedule C with the IRS, which is a form that reports your business income and expenses.

 A C corporation (or C corp) is quite a bit different from a sole proprietorship.
 When you form a C corporation, you’re effectively separating your personal finances from your business finances, which helps protect your personal assets from any bills incurred by your business as well as the potential financial damages of a lawsuit.